 - ACEs are extremely common.
 64% of Americans have experienced at least one ACE, and 13% have experienced four or more.

 - As the number of ACEs increases for any individual, so does the risk for negative physical and mental health outcomes.

 While having ACEs can influence a child’s long-term health, ACEs do not guarantee negative outcomes in life.
 Protective factors, like having an important adult figure in life, can buffer children from the negative influences of ACEs.

 In the past, doctors treated diseases without considering the mental health components.
 But now, we understand that mental and physical health are related.
 And because mental and physical health are so closely connected (and often cannot be separated), treating and managing some of the most common chronic conditions includes changing our behaviors.

 Research shows that the more healthy lifestyle choices you can make, the more likely you are to experience higher life satisfaction and lower psychological distress.
 Some examples of healthy lifestyle changes include:

-- Incorporating more physical activity into your routine
+- Incorporating more physical activity and exercise into your routine

 - Engaging in mentally-stimulating or social activities